sharma66mahesh/my-articles/callbacks/README.md

 Now lets see why we need callback functions.

 ### Why do we need callbacks?
 Lets say we want some action to happen when we finish some task.
-For instance, we want to upload ourphoto and post it.
+For instance, we want to upload our photo and post it.
 The sequence of this operation is: upload photo first and then post it.
 How can we achieve it?
 ```javascript
 function uploadImage(img, cb) {
 console.log("Uploading image...");